K3KDW/WildernessProtocolExtended/README.md

 -  Secondary #3  28.4 MHz USB          (10 meter ham radio calling frequency.)
 -  Secondary #4  7.030 MHz CW          (40 meter ham radio QRP center of activity.
 See notes below.)

-If you are within repeater range: Transmist a Long Tone Zero (LiTZ) by holding the DTMF key "0" on your radio while transmitting.
+If you are within repeater range: Transmit a Long Tone Zero (LiTZ) by holding the DTMF key "0" on your radio while transmitting.
 Some repeaters are equipped with LiTZ functionality which triggers additional help for emergency use.
 The type of help and availability varies so research and program appropriate repeaters ahead of your trip when possible.

 ## 7.030 MHz as a last option
 Affordable, low power ham radio kits are common for 7.030 MHz CW and it's within the privileges of all ham radio licenses.
 It is easy to construct a simple dipole antenna which can be installed about as high as you can reach from the ground and used for NVIS propagation to a relatively local coverage area.
 Many of these radios can be run from either a common 9v battery or 13.8 VDC found in vehicles.
-Though these radios are often limited to a single frequency, that's also a good thing!.
+Though these radios are often limited to a single frequency, that's also a good thing!
 It is possible to build the radio, cut and test the antenna, and pack it all up in a single day.
 The downside is that this frequency falls in the CW portion of the 40 meter band which usually requires learning morse code.
 The solution is to learn LowTap (See the repository in the K3KDW Github) which is a much simpler alternative to morse code.
 If you need help before you learned morse code there's not much hope.
 If you have the cheat sheet for LowTap handy and have never used it before you should still be able to communicate effectively.
 Practice is heavily encouraged of course.

 If you choose to use 7.030 MHz, it is wise to coordinate with other radio amateurs with capable equipment and skills who can monitor for your call.
 Casual check ins are helpful for ensuring you are being received from base camp or along a travel route.
 This step is not strictly necessary but due to the obscurity of this approach compared to 146.52 or GMRS/FRS 19, the prudent will stack the deck in their favor.